 Anna completed a Master of Music at the Guildhall School of Music in London before enjoying an opera career in Europe, singing in houses such as La Monnaie, Opera du Rhin and the Palau de la Musica.
 After returning to New Zealand following the birth of her first child, in 2013 she co-founded Festival Opera and the Project Prima Volta programme, which shines a light on opera as an educative tool, accessible to all young people, regardless of their circumstances.

-Jenny Wollerman is Senior Lecturer in Classical Voice at Victoria University’s Te Kōki New Zealand School of Music at Victoria University of Wellington.
+Jenny Wollerman is a Senior Lecturer in Classical Voice at Victoria University’s Te Kōki New Zealand School of Music at Victoria University of Wellington.
 After completing her Master of Music in Opera at the Curtis Institute of Music in Philadelphia, and advanced courses at the Banff Centre of the Arts in Canada and the Britten-Pears School in Aldeburgh she returned to pursue her career in Australasia.
 She has appeared as soprano soloist with key arts organisations throughout New Zealand and Australia, including the NZSO, NZ International Arts Festival, NZ Opera, Auckland Philharmonia and the Tasmanian, Adelaide and West Australian Symphony Orchestras, and has released several CD recordings of music by New Zealand composers.
 She completed her PhD in Musicology in 2019, and has acted as an external assessor for postgraduate examinations at universities throughout New Zealand and has been adjudicator for national singing competitions and awards such as the New Zealand Aria and Mobil Song Quest.